apc-mhs/can-you-hear-me/README.md

 The A.P.C. is **NOT** liable for any issues or consequences that result from usage of this code.

+You **SHOULD** apply filtering to the list of users to suit a specific purpose.

 These are just guidelines.
 The LICENSE file outlines specific usage information.